Uncover the future of SPARC Emulation with Charon SSP.

-Did you know that 44% of CIOs consider legacy systems as the major roadblock to business growth?
-This could be due to many factors – operational inefficiencies, downtime, high maintenance costs, hefty energy consumption bills and many more.
+Did you know that Forbes, by 2024 research, showed that 44% of CxOs consider legacy systems to be the most serious roadblock to business growth?
+This could be due to many factors – operational inefficiencies, downtime, high maintenance costs, hefty energy consumption bills, and many more.

 These operational and financial challenges are driving enterprises toward legacy system modernization.
-In fact, a survey reveals that 87% of IT decision-makers believe modernizing legacy systems is essential for their success.
+In fact, the “The Path to Digital Transformation: Where Leaders Stand in 2023” survey by Insight Enterprises reveals that 87% of IT decision-makers believe modernizing legacy systems is essential for their success.

 To help the CTOs and key decision-makers with the right strategy, we have compiled the top 8 legacy system modernization approaches that will be revealed here.
 You will also discover the key essentials of choosing the right strategy for your business.